 \subsection{Quantum Frequency Converter (QFC)}

 A QFC converts an input signal photon from one frequency to another, potentially failing and/or generating a noise photon (see Figure~\ref{fig:qfc-bsm}(a)).
-Different hardware modalities emit photons at different wavelengths, whereas a Bell-state-measurement (BSM) node requires two input photons that are the same in frequency.
-For example, \yb\ atoms use the ${}^{3}D_1\rightarrow {}^{3}P_0$ telecom-band optical transition which emits photons at $1389~nm$.
-In contrast, most quantum transducers designed for superconducting qubits convert microwave excitations into $1550~nm$ photons in the telecom C-band.
-Therefore, QFC is essential in heterogeneous quantum networks for bridging these disparate wavelengths and enabling high-visibility interference at the BSM node.
-In Figure~\ref{fig:heterogeneous}(b), two QFCs are used to convert $1389~nm$ and $1550~nm$ to $746~nm$ at the BSM node because converting from telecom to visible is actually easier than converting between $1389~nm$ and $1550~nm$.
+Different hardware modalities emit photons at different wavelengths, whereas a BSM node requires two input photons that are the same in frequency.
+For example, \yb\ atoms use the ${}^{3}D_1\rightarrow {}^{3}P_0$ telecom-band optical transition which emits photons at $1389~nm$, while most quantum transducers designed for superconducting qubits convert microwave excitations into $1550~nm$ photons in the telecom C-band.
+Therefore, QFCs are essential in heterogeneous quantum networks for bridging disparate wavelengths and enabling high-visibility interference at the BSM node.
+In Figure~\ref{fig:heterogeneous}(b), two QFCs convert $1389~nm$ and $1550~nm$ to $746~nm$ at the BSM node, because converting from telecom to visible light is easier than converting between $1389~nm$ and $1550~nm$.

 A QFC has \textbf{4 parameters}: conversion success probability ($99\%$), noise photon rate ($0.5\%$), input photon frequency, and output photon frequency.
-The conversion success probability is the probability of successfully converting a photon, and the noise photon ratio is the probability of generating an unwanted noise photon during the early and late time bins.
+The conversion success probability is the probability of successfully converting a photon, and the noise photon ratio is the probability of generating an unwanted noise photon along with the signal photon on each attempt.